offle-assistant/offle-assistant/README.md

 marked as a generator instead of an iterator.)

 ### RAG Improvements 2
 Retrieval object should also provide a distance property.
+(COMPLETE)

-(Let's wait on this) Clean up PDF parsing into Markdown.
-Maybe this happens in the markdown step?
+Allow addition of LaTex files.
+(COMPLETE)

-Allow addition of text files
+Create smarter chunking algorithm

-Allow for adding whole directories recursively to DB.
+    * maybe chunking with minimum token counts.

-Create smarter chunking algorithm maybe chunking with minimum token counts.
+    * Maybe with chunk overlaps

 Create RAG options dict/struct so that we can set things like threshold, num of chunks, etc
     Eventually, I want this type of thing displayed in the UI.